7 Best 2 Player Board Games

-Whether you're looking for board games that are good for couples or can't always get a big group together, two player games are the answer!
+Whether you're looking for board games for couples or can't always get a big group together, two player board games are the answer!

 Some of the best strategy games are designed specifically for two players, and these board games feature interesting mechanics, quick turns, and tactical decision making.
 We have played all of these games many times and they are still fun and challenging.